sillycowvalley/TTLSim/Documentation/Blinky_TTL_CPU.md

 Wire 8× '374 latches at ports 0x00–0x07, each driving one row of the matrix.
 Writing to port N sets the pattern for row N.

-This mapping plays beautifully with the stack-form `OUT`:
+The row ports are fixed, so the immediate-form `OUT #port` fits naturally.
+Writing one value to all eight rows uses the DUP idiom (`OUT #port` pops its data):

 ```
 \ Clear the matrix (all rows to 0)
-0                  \ value to write, stays on stack across iterations
-8 0 DO             \ loop counter 0..7
+PUSH #0
+DUP  OUT #0
+DUP  OUT #1
+DUP  OUT #2
+DUP  OUT #3
+DUP  OUT #4
+DUP  OUT #5
+DUP  OUT #6
-  I OUT            \ write value (NOS) to port I (TOS); pops port, keeps value
+OUT #7             \ last write consumes the value
-LOOP
-DROP               \ discard the value we kept around
 ```

-Because stack-form `OUT` preserves the data value, the same byte gets written to all 8 ports without re-pushing it each iteration.
+Unrolled rather than looped — the ports are known at assembly time, which is exactly the case the immediate form is for.

-Or for a Game of Life update, compute the next-generation byte for each row on the stack and `OUT` it to the appropriate port.
+Or for a Game of Life update, compute the next-generation byte for each row on the stack and `OUT #row` it to its fixed port.
 The matrix is direct-mapped — no scanning multiplexer, no refresh logic, every LED reflects a real bit at all times.
 64 LEDs, 8 latch chips, total honesty.

 For fixed ports like a status LED byte or input switches, the immediate form is denser: